prajjwal24-ai/peerpool/README.md

 # 🚀 PeerPool

 **PeerPool** is a full-stack, real-time collaboration and group messaging platform designed for peers to connect, chat, and share study materials seamlessly.
+Tis nis v1.0.0

 ---